Transfer credit assessment

 Second-year program (or 200-level courses)

 Please follow an AUArts program planning guide for your intended major to see a listing of the specific course requirements.
-Please review specific course listing descriptions to determine whether the coursework completed at another post-secondary institution aligns with AUArts course outcomes.
+Course descriptions can be found in the AUArts academic timetable and can help you determine whether the coursework completed at another post-secondary institution aligns with AUArts course outcomes.

 NOTE: A maximum of 60 credits (or 50% of total AUArts required course credits) from other institutions can be applied as transfer credit equivalency toward AUArts degree program.
 Students admitted to AUArts as transfer students, must complete Intermediate and Advanced 300 and 400 level major program requirements at AUArts.

 Third-year program (or 300-level courses)

 If you have completed two years of study in art or design at the post-secondary level and are hoping to enter the third year of a program, we will also be looking for specific course content to meet the 200-level courses required in the planning guides for the specific intended major.